 No late fee on your first late payment

-Discover doesn’t charge a late fee ($40) the first time you pay your bill late.
+Discover doesn’t charge a late fee the first time you pay your bill late (after that, up to $41).
 Additionally, paying late won’t impact your APR.

 Remember that while Discover may be somewhat forgiving of potential late payments, they will still be recorded on your credit report and have a significantly negative effect on your scores.